m13253/JKSN/README.md

     0xae: an unsigned 8-bit integer and a row-col swapped array containing that amount of columns is followed
     0xaf: a positive variable length integer and a row-col swapped array containing that amount of columns is followed

-#### Delta encoded integers:

-An Integer is followed after `0xbb` `0xbc` `0xbd` `0xbe` `0xbf`, representing an integer that is larger than the previous occurred integer by n.

-    0xb0: represents the same previous occurred integer 0xbn (where 1<=n<=5): represents an integer that is larger than the previous occurred integer by n 0xbn (where 6<=n<=a): represents an integer that is larger than the previous occurred integer by n-11
-    0xbb: a signed 32-bit integer is followed
-    0xbc: a signed 16-bit integer is followed
-    0xbd: a signed 8-bit integer is followed
-    0xbe: a negative variable length integer is followed
-    0xbf: a positive variable length integer is followed

 #### Lengthless arrays:

 A lengthless array can be used when the length of the array is unknown before transmission.